DavidKrau/terraform-provider-simplemdm/docs/data-sources/managed_config.md

 Managed Config data source retrieves the value of a managed app configuration for a given app.

+**Note:** The SimpleMDM API does not provide an endpoint to retrieve a single managed config by ID.
+This data source fetches all configs for the app and filters to find the specific config, which may impact performance for apps with many configurations.

 ## Example Usage

 ```terraform